Yes I’m still alive!

 I COULD fill the site up with affiliate program reviews and targeting specific webmaster related keywords.
 However honestly my goal with this site was never to really monetize it or profit from it.
 It’s always just been an outlet for my writing in the affiliate world.
 So you may still occasionally hear from me – just don’t expect regular articles or anything.

 In saying that you can shoot me an e-mail at firstname.lastname@example.org if you just want to chat, or if there is a topic you do want me to write about.
+Or if you want me to give my opinion on an affiliate program.

 I’m writing today because I AM motivated about a certain topic.
 It’s actually a common issue a lot of webmasters encounter and unfortunately the mass, mass majority of them go about it the wrong way (myself included).
 That topic is Partnering with a Friend.